 • Medium intensity, medium duration

 Performing aerobic work at around 70% of one's maximum heart rate categorises is as medium intensity, with the duration of work lasting between 20 and 40 minutes.
-It is often used for promoting fat-loss and increasing work capacity.
+It is often used for promoting fat loss and increasing work capacity.

 • Aerobic interval training

-You're probably familiar with this form of training if you've attending at least one aerobics class at some point in your life.
+You're probably familiar with this form of training if you're attending at least one aerobics class at some point in your life.
 It differs slightly from HIIT in that the rest periods are conducted with low-intensity work such as walking instead of full rest.
 The actual duration of the work/rest period is also typically longer, lasting several minutes in some cases whereas “pure” HIIT is typically counted in seconds.
-The constant activity and variation makes it good choice for those who are easily bored.
+The constant activity and variation make it a good choice for those who are easily bored.

 • Fartlek training

-Fartlek (which is Swedish for “speed play”) is best described as melting pot of all the aforementioned forms of cardiovascular training (including HIIT) and is most commonly used with runners for improving speed and endurance.
+Fartlek (which is Swedish for “speed play”) is best described as a melting pot of all the aforementioned forms of cardiovascular training (including HIIT) and is most commonly used with runners for improving speed and endurance.
 However, it can also be employed in a conventional gym setting.
 Fartlek aims to train both aerobic and anaerobic capacities, so you can consider mixing heavy tyre flips with rowing for distance, followed by overhead presses and farmers walks.
 Feel free to practice loads of variation between your exercise choices to keep things fresh!